 In some cases more than two replicates are present, either within each qPCR card (feature replicates) or across cards (replicated samples).
 Assessing the variation within replicates can indicate whether some samples or individual features are less reliable, or if perhaps an entire qPCR card shows high variation between replicate features and needs to be discarded. plotCtVariation generates a boxplot with all the variation values, either across genes or with each samples.
 That way the general distribution of variation or standard deviation values can be compared quickly (Figure 6).
-For illustration, we use a data set where one of the samples is highly variable.
+In this example, the variation across samples doesn't differ much.

+'''

-''' raw.mix <- raw exprs(raw.mix)[, 6] <- sample(exprs(raw[, 6])) plotCtVariation(raw.mix, variation = "sd", log = TRUE, + main = "SD of replicated features", col = "lightgrey") '''
+raw.mix <- raw

+plotCtVariation(raw.mix, variation = "sd", log = TRUE,

++ main = "SD of replicated features", col = "lightgrey")

+'''